ananastii/react-burger/README.md

 ## Technologies
 The project was built using a ready-made [component library](https://yandex-practicum.github.io/react-developer-burger-ui-components/docs/).

-The project underwent several iterations of refactoring as new technologies were learned:
+The project underwent several iterations of refactoring as I was acquiring skills in new technologies:
 1. Mock data -> API requests
 2. Context -> Redux
 3. PropTypes -> TypeScript

-**Used libraries:**
+**Libraries used:**
 - React
+- React Redux
-- React-Redux
+- Redux Thunk
-- Redux-Thunk
+- React Router
-- React-DnD
+- React DnD
 - UUID
-- React-Router v6
+- React Router v6

 ## Installation

 `npm install` - install packages

-`npm start` - start the application in development mode
+`npm start` - run the application in development mode

-[http://localhost:3000](http://localhost:3000) - view the application in the browser
+[http://localhost:3000](http://localhost:3000) - view the application in browser

+## Future plans

+As I am learning new technologies, I plan to:
+- style draggable elements
+- switch from Redux to Redux Toolkit
 ___

 # Космическая Бургерная